pursaa/cipher/README.md

 * _Clone the substitution ciphers _
 * _Open the index.html_
+* _The home page is where you will play with the different ciphers_
 * _Choose a cipher from the drop down box in the center of the page_
 * _Enter a word in the input box_
-* _Ener a key word or shift directions depending on the cipher you are using_
+* _Enter a key word or shift directions depending on the cipher you are using_
 * _Hit the encode or decode button_
 * _Hit the QR button to see the bar code_
+# _The tabs at the top of the page will take you to the different demos_

 ## Known Bugs